 Part (i) showed that $\nabla^2_{\btheta} \Lhat(\btheta_\star) +(\hat{\btheta}_n-\btheta_\star)\cdot\nabla_{\btheta}^3\Lhat(\tilde{\btheta}_n) \xrightarrow{p} \mathbf{H}_\star$, and part (ii) established $\sqrt{n}\,\nabla_{\btheta} \Lhat(\btheta_\star) \xrightarrow{d} \mathcal{N}(\mathbf 0,\mathbf{J}_\star)$.
 Applying Slutsky’s theorem to the representation~\eqref{eq:theta-Taylor}, we conclude that

-which completes the proof. \end{proof} Given the technical results established for the LRM estimator, we can now derive a posterior consistency and a Bernstein–von Mises theorem for the corresponding LRM generalised posterior.
+which completes the proof. \end{proof} Given the technical results established for the LRM estimator, we can now derive a posterior consistency and a Bernstein–von Mises theorem for the corresponding LRM generalized posterior.
 To do so, an additional assumption on the prior is required.
-This assumption---commonly referred to as the prior mass condition---requires that the prior assigns positive probability mass to the loss minimiser.
+This assumption---commonly referred to as the prior mass condition---requires that the prior assigns positive probability mass to the loss minimizer.

 \begin{theorem} [Consistency \& Bernstein–von Mises] Suppose \Cref{assumption:laplace-estimator}, \Cref{assumption:general_assumptions}, \Cref{assumption:theta-diff} for $r=3$, and \Cref{assumption:minimisers} hold.
 Moreover, the prior $\pi$ admits a density that is continuous at $\btheta_\star$ with $\pi(\btheta_\star)>0$ Let $B_\epsilon(\btheta_\star)=\{\btheta\in\Theta\,:\, \|\btheta-\btheta_{\star}\|_{2}\leq\epsilon\}$.
 Then, for any $\epsilon>0$,